targetteal/o2-pt/game-book.md

 The facilitator should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every circle member.

-The different functions should never be mixed together.
-The facilitator must state the name, goal, and clarify rules of each function before beginning to facilitate each one.
+The different modes should never be mixed together.
+The facilitator must state the name, goal, and clarify rules of each mode before beginning to facilitate each one.

-## # Review Function
+## # Review Mode

-The goal of the review function is to give transparency about the circle's work.
+The goal of the review mode is to give transparency about the circle's work.
 That is usually accomplished by reviewing metrics, recurring actions, and projects.

-It's up to the facilitator to decide how specifically the review function is conducted, except if a patch determines otherwise.
+It's up to the facilitator to decide how specifically the review mode is conducted, except if a patch determines otherwise.

 Detailed suggestions can be found in the pattern book.

-## # Sync Function
+## # Sync Mode

-The goal of the sync function is to quickly process tensions into actions, projects, information requests and information sharing.
+The goal of the sync mode is to quickly process tensions into actions, projects, information requests and information sharing.

 The facilitator starts by asking the secretary to build a list of tensions to process.
 Each person feeling a tension must label it using two or three words aloud.
 The secretary then records the label, along with the name of the participant.